ZeroInfinite/fta-devops/mobile-devops/articles/appcenter.md

     ![Screenshot](media/appcenter/ac-10.png)

-8. Navigate to App Center and to the **Crashes** view.
+8. Navigate to App Center and to the **Diagnostics** section and **Crashes** view.
 You should see the details of the thrown exception showing up.
 You can click on the exception for more details.
 9. Replace the **OnCreate** method in the same **CreditCardValidationSuccess.cs** file with the following code
     ```csharp
     protected override void OnCreate(Bundle bundle)